 3. Lost Device

-Data can leak if a device that stores sensitive information such as a laptop, hard drive, or smartphone is lost and not properly protected.
+Data can be leaked if the devices storing sensitive information, such as laptops, hard drives, or smartphones, are lost and not well protected.

 4. Human Error